Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 It’s vitally important to check foods given to hedgehogs for dairy, for example, some cat biscuits contain milk, the cooked chicken may have been cooked in butter.

-When a pygmy hedgehog becomes overweight or worse still obese, they can start to exhibit the diseases associated with weight gain, with diabetes being a possible infliction.
+Eating food with too much sugar is bad for hedgehogs as they can quickly become overweight or worse still obese.
+This can cause them to exhibit the diseases associated with weight gain, with diabetes being a possible infliction.

 Tell-tale signs of diabetes may be increased thirst, so keeping an eye on their water bowls and the amount of water being drunk is important.
 They will need to be checked by a vet if diabetes is suspected.